 Review Committee Outcomes

-Recommendations and reports on the outcomes of the Campus Named Spaces Review Committee’s work are listed below.
+Summaries on the outcomes of the Campus Named Spaces Review Committee’s work are listed below.
+All compiled research and reports are available by request by emailing archives@mnsu.edu.

 May 13, 2021